 So now that you’ve learned everything you need to know about increasing customer lifetime value (CLV) what’s next?
 Annual planning and crushing revenue goals!

-We’re hopeful that some of the ideas we’ve shared in this article will help you maximize your core metrics in 2021.
+We’re hopeful that some of the ideas we’ve shared in this article will help you maximize your core metrics.
 Stay tuned for Part 3 of our Back to the Basics Series!

 Have a project in mind?
 Reach out to us here!